gvwilson/11-techbook/README.md

 > ### Shop Around
 >
 > Know what your publishing goals are.
-Do you prefer the style, brand, or reach of
+> Do you prefer the style, brand, or reach of a specific publisher?
-> a specific publisher?
-Are you seeking the top financial offer?
-Identify your goals
+> Are you seeking the top financial offer?
-> before you begin pitching publishers.
-Don't feel limited to pitching your proposal
+> Identify your goals before you begin pitching.
+> Don't feel you have to send your proposal to one publisher at a time,
-> to one publisher at a time.
-If you are shopping it around, it is common courtesy
+> but if you are shopping it around,
-> to let editors know if the proposal has garnered interest
+> it is common courtesy to let editors know if the proposal has garnered interest elsewhere.
-> elsewhere.
-Communicating your goals and timelines can only
+> Communicating your goals and timelines can only help you
-> help you in navigating the pitch process smoothly and
-> achieve your publishing goals.
+> in navigating the pitch process smoothly and achieve your publishing goals.

 If you have a strong proposal, it should at the very least land you some time with editors